Lessons for Sincere Musicians

 Whether STUDYING an established musical idiom or INNOVATING your own personal musical language, a visceral connection to musical resonance and creative flow is imperative.

-Elevate your collaborative potential — bringing depth and sensitivity to any style or instrumentation
+elevate your collaborative potential — bringing depth and sensitivity to any style or instrumentation

-Develop the ability to sustain creative flow in a room alone with your instrument
+foster your ability to sustain creative flow in a room alone with your instrument

 develop spontaneous ideas with clarity and intention